awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-documenting-api-content-representation.md

 "{\n\t\"info\": {\n\t\t\"description\": \"My first API with Amazon API Gateway.\"\n\t}, … \n}"
 ```

-Although API Gateway accepts any valid JSON string as the content map, the content attributes are treated as two categories: those that can be recognized by Swagger and those that cannot\.
-In the preceding example, `info`, `description`, and `x-custom-info` are recognized by Swagger as a standard Swagger object, property, or extension\.
-In contrast, `my-info` is not compliant with the Swagger specification\.
-API Gateway propagates Swagger\-compliant content attributes into the API entity definitions from the associated `DocumentationPart` instances\.
+Although API Gateway accepts any valid JSON string as the content map, the content attributes are treated as two categories: those that can be recognized by OpenAPI and those that cannot\.
+In the preceding example, `info`, `description`, and `x-custom-info` are recognized by OpenAPI as a standard OpenAPI object, property, or extension\.
+In contrast, `my-info` is not compliant with the OpenAPI specification\.
+API Gateway propagates OpenAPI\-compliant content attributes into the API entity definitions from the associated `DocumentationPart` instances\.
 API Gateway does not propagate the non\-compliant content attributes into the API entity definitions\.

 As another example, here is `DocumentationPart` targeted for a `Resource` entity: